 September 10 2015 we officially dedicated the depot as a historic landmark.
 The Port Hope Depot restoration project is becoming a huge success due to countless hours of volunteer help and the generous donations from the local community.
 THANKS!

 The 1904 New York Central Standard caboose has ARRIVED!

 After sitting and waiting for the right time and the right people to come along and restore it, the work begins.

 The team needed to dig out, sand, level and set the grade of the land in order to put down the ties, plates and rails.

 Two rails measuring 39’6” have been donated and new spikes were purchased to secure the rails.

 The vision for the Caboose is to have it house a gift shop or research center.
-Learn more about how it all happened in the Spring Depot Dispatch and keep your eye out for our donation buckets around Port Hope.
+Learn more about how it all happened in the Fall Depot Dispatch and keep your eye out for our donation buckets around Port Hope.

 With the help of the community and sponsors, we’ve taken a once fenced off building, moved it to a stable location and restored it to nearly new.
 Now with further help from our volunteer staff, we’re showing the depot and talking about our history to all who pass by.
 Make sure to visit our photo gallery and see just how we all pitched in to make the depot a wonderful community center for all.

 We like to keep you informed about our progress and upcoming activities, so we publish the Depot Dispatch that you can read online or download for printing and sharing.
 Click here to view our current and past versions.

 Traveling to the Michigan Thumb?
 You’ll find Port Hope along the eastern side right on Lake Huron.
 Easy to get to, you’re always welcome to visit and if you can make it while one of our volunteers is on site, we’ll show you all there is to see.
 Check here for more about Port Hope and activities around Michigan’s Thumb.